kurt-rhee/kurt-rhee.github.io/_posts/2024-04-15-a-primer-on-electrical-mismatch.md

 Then if we connect these cells into a module and then this module into a string?
 Well here is where things get tricky.

-**Misconception:  Only current is affected in partial shading situations"
+**Misconception 3:  Only current is affected in partial shading situations"